 But all those are outcomes of your mind denying the truth.

 The chaos will last for a while.
 Expect a turbulent time from the day you learn of the death of your mother.
 Your mind will try to remain in denial for as long as possible.

 The reality of the death of your mother is too hard for your mind to cope with.
 That is why it prefers to deny the obvious.

-Accepting Death is Part of Life on Earth
+Accept Death is Part of Life

 Apart from accepting that your mother is no more, you need to put in your mind the fact that other people that you also love will one day be no more.